 Psychology is the science of human behavior and mental processes.
 Our psychology major curriculum is grounded in the American Psychological Association’s guidelines for the undergraduate psychology major, with a particular focus on:

 Our psychology faculty members are passionate about teaching and mentoring students.
 We draw on our rich blend of academic and real-world expertise to highlight psychology’s relevance to everyday life, important current events and the remarkable sociocultural challenges of our time.
+Some examples of current areas of faculty expertise/interest:

 Students interested in applied work can choose from a variety of off-campus internship sites.
 Recently, students have completed internships at the Center for Grieving Children, Youth Alternatives Ingraham, Windham Primary School, Sweetser, and Spring Harbor Hospital.